 The 1993 project included minimum parking standards for the hotel, the minimart, the full service restaurant, and private parking for the residential area.
-Although the full service restaurant has not been constructed, a total of 52 parking spaces (including oversize parking for RVs) are located adjacent to the restaurant site; additional parking has been provided for transit (ESTA and YARTS) that was not discussed in the 1993 EIR.
+Although the full service restaurant has not been constructed, a total of 52 parking spaces (including oversize parking for RVs) are located adjacent to the restaurant site.
+The parking lot design also incorporates new provisions to enable ESUSD buses to access, turn around and park adjacent to a trail that will link the Day Care center to the ESUSD bus stop. has been provided for transit (ESTA and YARTS) that was not discussed in the 1993 EIR.